WYSR

 WYSR (1590 AM) is a radio station in High Point, North Carolina.
-The station airs a Spanish language music and news format and is owned by Iglesia Cristo Reyna Inc.
+The station airs a Spanish language music and news format and is owned by Iglesias Cristo Reyna Inc.

 History

 WNOS was a country music station in the 1970s, later changing its letters to WOKX.
 WOKX switched to Christian music, and the X in the station's logo looked like a leaning cross.
 In September 2003, WOKX switched to sports talk, becoming an ESPN affiliate, later changing to its current call letters.

-Also in 2003, when WTOB owner Truth Broadcasting stopped selling time to La Movidita, that Spanish language radio station moved back to WSGH.
+Also in 2003, when WTOB owner Truth Broadcasting stopped selling time to La Movidita, that Spanish-language radio station moved back to WSGH.
 Que Pasa Radio moved from WSGH to WTOB and WWBG.

 Early in 2006, WYSR switched to its current Spanish language format.